 Glass is one of the versatile and oldest human-created tools by man.
 Today, you can find glass wherever you look: the glass windows in your house and the lightbulbs in your room.
 Glass is tricky!
 It is hard enough to protect us but it shatters with ease.
 It is manufactured from opaque sand but is completely transparent.
 It behaves as a liquid but is a liquid.
 In this article, we will look at what glass is in-depth and understand glassware, their properties, and their manufacturing processes.

 Glass is a transparent solid substance.
 It is non-crystalline amorphous in nature and is widely used in various fields like laboratories, as decorative and household products & for technological usage.
 Scientifically, every solid with a non-crystalline structure which exhibits a glass transition when heated towards the liquid state is called Glass.

 Properties of Glass

-Polycrystalline materials do not transmit visible light but glass do and that’s the reason it is used in various types of glass productions.
+Polycrystalline materials do not transmit visible light but glass does and that’s the reason it is used in various types of glass productions.
 Another important feature of glass is that it reflects or scatters light, i.e. the process of diffuse reflection.
 Glass transmits, reflects, and refracts light.
 These qualities of glass can be enhanced by cutting and polishing.
 Glass is widely used in optical lenses, prisms, fine glassware.
 Silicate glasses, due to their property of optical transparency, are used as window panes.

 Glassware used in Kitchen

 The glassware used in the kitchen is generally made of borosil or pyrex glass.
 The reason these glasses are used in the kitchen is that it does not crack on heating or cooling because of its low coefficient of expansion.
 These kinds of glassware are generally very thin and hence, inner and outer surfaces expand equally.